Minimal Generating Sets of Lattice Ideals

-First we consider the case where the lattice $L\subset \Z^n$ is generated by its pure elements.
-We call $L$ a {\it pure lattice}.
-We show how to obtain a generating set of $I_L$ of least cardinality $\mu(I_L)$, i.e.~a Markov basis of $I_L$.
+First we consider the case of $L\subset \Z^n$ being a pure lattice, i.e.~when $L$ is generated by its pure elements and show how to obtain all cardinality-minimal generating sets of $I_L$.
 Let $S=\{B_1,\ldots, B_r\}$ be a set of binomials of $I_L$.
-We say that $S'$ is a {\it rearrangement} of $S$ if there is a a bijective function $f: S\rightarrow S'$ such that $f(B_i)=\pm B_j$.
-Compositions of rearrangements is a rearrangement.
+We say that $S'$ is a {\it rearrangement} of $S$ if there is a bijective function $f: S\rightarrow S'$ such that $f(B_i)=\pm B_j$.
+Compositions of rearrangements are rearrangements.
 It is clear that if $S$ is a generating set of $I_L$ then all rearrangements of $S$ are generating sets of $I_L$.
-The theorem below generalizes Lemma 2.1 of \cite{SWZ}.
+The theorem below generalizes \cite[Lemma 2.1]{SWZ}.